 - Many great self-taught engineers don't get a chance to interview because they can't pass resume screens.

 Automated technical screening helps to solve all these problems.
-Modern code screening tools like Hackerrank, Codility, Lytmus and Py all seek to solve this problems by attempting to eliminate many of the time intensive inefficiencies discussed above.
+Modern code screening tools like Hackerrank, Codility, Lytmus and Hired Assessments all seek to solve this problems by attempting to eliminate many of the time intensive inefficiencies discussed above.
 Each of these companies has done great work within their particular niche of the technical interview.
 Hackerrank and Codility have successfully created coding challenges that are used by thousands of companies to streamline their screening processes.
 Lytmus solves a similar problem by simplifying project-based assessment instead of coding challenges.
-Py is bringing its own unique approach to both challenges and project-based screening that puts candidates first.
+Hired Assessments is bringing its own unique approach to both challenges and project-based screening that puts candidates first.
 We've learned an incredible amount from administering millions of assessments to our learners and we're excited to bring this knowledge to help companies hire better.

 Learn more about our software at here!